1st in London and 4th in the UK for Accounting and Finance (Guardian University Guide 2017)

 You can find more information at UCAS and in the UCAS Handbook.

-*The current tuition fee for Non-EU students for the 2017/18 academic year is £16,500.
-This first year fee may increase for the academic year 2018/19 and fees in each subsequent year of study may be subject to annual increase, as detailed above for UK and EU students.
+The tuition fee for Non-EU students is £17,000 for the first year of study (2018/19).
+Fees in each subsequent year of study may be subject to annual increase, as detailed above for UK and EU students.

 Your career after Cass